chaoss/augur/docs/source/getting-started/collecting-data.rst

 Authentication and API Tokens
 =============================

-Augur collects data from hosted source control platforms such as GitHub and GitLab using their respective REST APIs.
+Augur collects data from hosted source control platforms such as GitHub and GitLab using their respective APIs.
 To avoid strict API rate limits and to enable access to private repositories, Augur requires Personal Access Tokens (PATs) with appropriate read-only permissions.

 GitHub Authentication
 ---------------------

-Augur uses the GitHub REST API to collect repository metadata, issues, pull requests, releases, and contributor information.
+Augur uses GitHub APIs to collect repository metadata, issues, pull requests, releases, and contributor information.

-A GitHub Personal Access Token (PAT) is required.
-The minimum recommended permissions are:
+Augur requires a GitHub Personal Access Token (PAT).
+Two token types are supported:

-- **Classic Personal Access Token (recommended)**
+- **Classic Personal Access Token**
   - ``repo`` — required for private repositories
   - ``read:org`` — required when collecting data from repositories owned by an organization
   - ``read:user`` — required for contributor and user metadata returned by the GitHub API

-For public repositories only, a token without ``repo`` scope may be sufficient, though a GitHub Personal Access Token is still required for Augur to authenticate API requests.
+- **Fine-grained Personal Access Token**
+  - Fine-grained tokens provide repository-specific access with more precise permission controls.
+  - For public repository data collection, fine-grained tokens include read-only public repository access by default and typically require no additional permission changes.

 GitHub tokens should be treated as secrets and supplied to Augur using environment variables or configuration options described during installation.

 GitLab Authentication
 ---------------------